alexcpn/alexcpn.github.io/html/NN/ml/6_backpropogation_matrix_calculus.md

 }
 $$

-And that's that.
 You can see that the inner layer derivative have terms from the outer layer.
-So if we store and use the result; this is like dynamic program; maybe the backprogation algorithm is the most elegant dynamic programming till date.
+So if we store and use the result; this is like dynamic program; maybe the back=propagation algorithm is the most elegant dynamic programming till date.

 $$  \mathbf{
 \frac {\partial C}{\partial w^1} = \delta^{2}*\sigma'(z^2)*(a^{0})^T*w^2.\sigma'(z^1) \quad \rightarrow \mathbb Eq \; (5)